 Helaine Mallory Kitchen Backsplashes December 08, 2017 09:57:12

-If you re looking for a more high-end design than ceramic tile can provide you may want to consider granite tile.
-Popular for kitchen countertops and floors granite tile is also often employed in backsplash design providing an elegant and durable option for those in search of a long-lasting top-of-the-line look.
-As with ceramic tile granite backsplash tile will be available in a wide range of colors and textures from slate-like matte finishes to rough-hewn pebbled styles.
-Colors choices abound as well and many granite retailers can source or even dye their products to your specifications if you don t see the hue you re looking for in the showroom.
+If your budget breaks through the ceramic tile ceiling you may want to consider granite tile or other natural materials.
+Popular for kitchen countertops and floors granite travertine or even marble tile are often employed in backsplash design providing an elegant and durable option and a high-end look.
+All of the kinds of natural stone tiles are available in a range of colors and textures from slate-like matte finishes to rougher pebbled designs.
+Color choices are nearly inexhaustible as well and many granite retailers can find or even dye their products based on your needs if you don t see the shade you re looking for on site.

 Once you ve settled on the scope of your creative backsplash project you re free to start brainstorming ideas for the materials and theme of the backsplash.
 It s definitely possible to install a creative backsplash using common materials like ceramic tile or stone in traditional styles like mosaic or subway but if you re looking to flex your creative muscles you ll likely want to explore more non-traditional materials.
 Reclaimed and repurposed materials—from punched tin ceiling tiles to things like bottle caps coasters used gift cards and even pennies—can make for an impressively creative and visually appealing backsplash in your kitchen.
 Most creative backsplash ideas that incorporate found materials like these will require some DIY investment from you in terms of time (to research and find the right materials) and budget (to purchase the materials unless they re already in abundant supply).
 But what you spend in terms of sweat equity and research time you ll more than make up for in cost savings by not having to hire a contractor or pay high prices for more traditional materials.